 - The student must locate an appropriate proctor (see below) and complete the Off-Campus Placement Test Request Form.

 Once the Request Form is received, the Center for Academic Success will e-mail the Proctor Manual and log-in information to the Proctor.
-Once the test has been administered per the Manual instructions, the student should contact the Admissions Office or Student Development Office to register for classes.
+Once the test has been administered per the Manual instructions, the student should contact the Admissions Office or Centers for Student Engagement and Academic Advisement to register for classes.

 - Familiar with accepted practices for administering standardized tests